codermillat/SetForge/docs/research.md

 1.  **Phase 1: The Knowledge Forge**: Focuses on ingesting raw web data, cleaning it, and converting it into a structured, topic-segmented JSON knowledge base.
 2.  **Phase 2: The Q&A Forge**: Leverages the structured knowledge base to generate thousands of high-quality, instruction-formatted Q&A pairs suitable for fine-tuning.
+3.  **Phase 3: The QA Forge**: Performs deduplication, quality validation, and final packaging into a clean fine-tuning dataset.

 ## 2. Overall Pipeline Architecture